Arksine/katapult/README.md

 Additionally, the `-r` option can be used with devices connected to the host over a UART connection to request Klipper's bootloader.

+## SD Card Programming

+Katapult offers optional SD Card support.
+When configured, an SD Card may be used to upload firmware in addition to the primary interface (CANBus, USB, or UART).
+This is useful for bench updates or as a fallback when it isn't possible to flash using the primary interface.

+Unlike most stock bootloaders, Katapult does not initialize the SD Card and check for a new firmware file on every restart.
+The user must explicitly enter the bootloader to initiate an SD Card upload.
+It is recommended to either configure the "double reset" or a GPIO Button when enabling SD Card programming so bootloader entry is possible without using `flashtool.py`.

+Upon entering the bootloader, Katapult will look for a new `firmware file`, and if detected it will begin writing.
+If a `status led` is configured it will blink rapidly during the programming procedure.
+After successful completion Katapult will rename the firmware file's extension to `.cur`, reset the MCU, and jump to the application.
+If Katapult encounters an error during programming it will exit and attempt to rename the firmware file with a `.err` extension.

+If the `firmware file` does not exist or if there is an error initializing the SD Card, Katapult will enter command mode.
+In this mode the `status led` will blink slowly, and Katapult is read to accept commands over the primary interface, such as those issued by `flashtool.py`.

+Katapult supports SPI and Software SPI SD Card interfaces for all supported micro-controllers.
+SDIO is available for STM32F4 series MCUs.

+### SD Card Configuration

+The following Options are available in the `SD Card Configuration` menu:
+- `SD Card Interface`:  The interface used to communicate with the SD Card.
+  Choices are `disabled`, hardware SPI modes, Software SPI, and SDIO modes.
+- `SD Card Software SPI Pins`:  Only available when `Software SPI` is selected as the `SD Card Interface`.
+Must be three comma separated pins; MISO, MOSI, and SCLK.
+- `SD Card SPI CS Pin`:  The Chip Select pin when one of the SPI modes (including Software SPI) is selected.
+- `Firmware file name`:  The name of the firmware file that will trigger an upload.
+  Defaults to `firmware.bin`. **NOTE:**  Avoid using a `.cur` or `.err` extensions when customizing the file name.
+Doing so will result in Katapult deleting the firmware file after an upload rather than renaming it.
+- `Enable Long File Name Support`:  When enabled, the firmware file name supports FAT long file names.
+This allows the `Firmware file name` to have a base name longer than 8 characters and extensions longer than 3 characters.
+This option increases the size of the binary by roughly 2.5 KiB.

+For most configurations the total size of Katapult's binary should be under 16KiB when SD Card support is configured, thus a 16 KB `Application start offset` should be sufficient.
+One exception to this is the `RP2040` when the primary interface is `CANBus` and `Long File Name Support` is enabled.
+This will result in a binary larger than 16 KiB.
+It should be noted that `Klipper` currently only supports a 16 KiB bootloader offset for the `RP2040`.

 ## Katapult Deployer